PGCE Primary / Course details

 - teaching that values diversity and respect for all backgrounds;

 - the required knowledge, understanding and practical skills.

 As a guide, you should anticipate that time in university-based learning combined with school-based placements will roughly equate to the time commitment of a full-time job, with additional time required in evenings and weekends for background reading, lesson planning and completing written assignments.

 Coursework and assessment

-Your subject knowledge in English, Mathematics and Science will be audited regularly through taught course sessions, and you will also complete four Master's-level assignments during the year.
+Your subject knowledge in English, Mathematics and Science will be audited regularly through taught course sessions, and you will also complete 3 x 20 credit master's-level assignments during the year.